 Wham, goes the cabinet door, stomp stomp stomp to my room, and Wham – I slam that door behind me hard enough to knock a picture off the wall.

-As I fume and try to regain control of my spiraling emotions that too closely resemble a hormonal teenager, my husband swoops in to dole out the punishment.
-Groundings and talking-tos are had and behind my closed door, I start to feel the anger subside only to be replaced with shame.
+While I fume and try to regain control of my spiraling emotions that too closely resemble a hormonal teenager, my husband swoops in to dole out the punishment.
+Behind my closed door, I start to feel the anger subside only to find it replaced with shame.

 My forehead tender and my ego equally bruised, it was just enough of a reminder that I shouldn’t take myself too seriously.
 This wasn’t my proudest parenting moment.